 Alliyah is a home-builder and lifelong pursuer of justice.
-She cares deeply about environmental, social, and immigrant rights, believing that everyone, especially Black and Brown folks, has the right to a happy and healthy home.
-Alliyah builds homes through words and stories, especially as a staff writer for GenerationEco Magazine and Platform Magazine.
-As the RAY Conservation Diversity Fellow at Ocean Conservancy in Washington D.C., she is extremely excited to engage with her interests of storytelling, food security, and policy research & advocacy within the Fish Conservation Program team.
+She cares deeply about environmental, social and immigrant rights, believing that everyone, particularly Black and Brown folks, has the right to a happy and healthy home.
+Alliyah builds homes through words and stories as a staff writer for Platform Magazine.
+As a RAY Conservation Diversity Fellow at Ocean Conservancy in Washington D.C., she is extremely excited to engage with her interests of storytelling, food security, and policy within the Fish Conservation Program team.

-To rest, recharge, and indulge, Alliyah loves to read three books at once, run around city parks and nature trails, and make/try plant-based foods.
+To rest, recharge and indulge, Alliyah loves to read three books at once, run in city parks and nature trails, and make plant-based foods.
 She is an avid listener of music and a proud sponsor of oatmilk.
-She is all about chasing sunsets, voicing eternal homage to her village, and spending time with her loved ones.
+She is all about chasing sunsets, voicing eternal homage to her village and spending time with loved ones.